 The research team's results appear in The Journal of Physical Chemistry Letters.

 The researchers are further delving into the mysteries of iodate.
 The team is looking into the water surface to see if iodate is absorbed or the water shell that forms rejects the ion at the surface.
 In addition, team members are studying how other ions behave in water.
 They are focusing on ions based on positively charged cesium, bromide, and rubidium.
-Understanding these and others has implications from alternative energy sources to new drug therapies.
+Understanding these ions and others has implications from alternative energy sources to new drug therapies.

 More information: MD Baer, et al. 2011.
 "Is Iodate a Strongly Hydrated Cation?"
 The Journal of Physical Chemistry Letters 2, 2650-2654.
 DOI: 10.1021/jz2011435.